-Through 4 sessions – Mental Health Awareness, Providing Support, Supporting Within Your Means, Self Care – participants will learn a base understanding of mental health and mental illness as well as gain practical strategies they can implement in their daily lives in terms of supporting others and their own mental wellbeing in a condensed yet hands on format.
+Through 4 one hour sessions – Mental Health Awareness, Providing Support, Supporting Within Your Means, Self Care – participants will learn a base understanding of mental health and mental illness as well as gain practical strategies they can implement in their daily lives in terms of supporting others and their own mental wellbeing in a condensed yet hands on format.

 Participants are encouraged to attend all four session and earn a certificate of completion for the full Talk, Ask, Listen training, however each session is available individually.

 Mental Health Awareness – September 8th, 2021 @ 1:00pm

 In the first of 4 sessions, Participants will Learn about the Signs and symptoms of mental illnesses such as anxiety, depression, stress and substance use.
 They will also gain an understand of the unique statistics and factors the agriculture industry experiences.
 This will be a lecture-based session with examples tied to agriculture as well as time for questions.

 Providing Support – December 8th, 2021 @ 1:00pm

 Session 2 will teach participants how to support others when they may be going through a hard time.
 The session will focus on what support looks like, how to start a conversation, how to direct those you are supporting to resources, and how to follow up with them on how they are doing.
 This module begins with relevant examples and includes practical mock conversations between participants based on case studies provided.